The Flyover Replay

 Thanks Eric.

-I will repeat the Trivia Question for today: What is the only word in the English language that ends with “mt”?
+I will repeat the Trivia Question for today: What was the first vegetable grown in space?

 Now, back to the News.